shopware/docs/README.md

 ---
-description: Welcome to the official Shopware 6 Developer Documentation.
+description: Welcome to the official Shopware 6 Developer Documentation
 ---

 # Home